AdityaBaxla/app-dev-docs/docs/appdev-II-theory/index.md

 # Appdev II Theory

-This section contains all the theoretical resources for Appdev II.
+This section contains all the resources for Appdev II Theory Course.

 ## Topics

-- Advanced Flask Configuration
+- Javascript
+- Vue JS
-- Flask Authentication
+- Vue Router
-- SQLAlchemy Advanced Models
-- Flask RESTful APIs
+- Vuex
+- Redis and Celery

 Please refer to the detailed guides in this section for comprehensive coverage of each topic.